 A claim against a valuer for breach of contract may not be brought after the expiration of six years from the date on which the cause of action accrued1, that is, the date on which the breach of contract occurred2.
 A claim against a valuer which is founded on tort3 may not be brought after the expiration of six years from the date on which the cause of action accrued4, that is, the date on which the claimant suffered loss or damage5.

-A special time limit applies to any action for damages for negligence6 where certain facts are not known
+A special time limit applies to any action

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.